Briony Horgan

 About:

-Briony Horgan is an Associate Professor of Planetary Science in the Department of Earth, Atmospheric, and Planetary Sciences.
+Briony Horgan is a Professor of Planetary Science in the Department of Earth, Atmospheric, and Planetary Sciences.
 Her research program uses data from NASA satellites and rovers, along with lab and field work back on Earth, to understand the surface processes that have shaped Mars and the Moon.
 She is particularly interested in using mineralogy to investigate weathering and past surface environments on Mars, as well as volcanic, sedimentary, and impact processes on both planets.
 Briony is a Co-Investigator and Long-Term Planner on NASA’s Perseverance rover mission, the first step toward Mars Sample Return.
 She has served on a variety of NASA advisory committees and working groups that set the priorities for planetary exploration, including her current role on the Steering Committee for the Mars Exploration Program Analysis Group.
 She was awarded the 2022 College of Science Research Award and is a University Faculty Scholar.

 Education and Appointments:

-2020-present Associate Professor, Purdue University
+2020-present: Associate Professor, Purdue University

-2014-2020 Assistant Professor, Purdue University
+2014-2020: Assistant Professor, Purdue University

-2013 Faculty Research Associate, Arizona State University
+2013: Faculty Research Associate, Arizona State University

-2010-2012 Exploration Postdoctoral Fellow, Arizona State University
+2010-2012: Exploration Postdoctoral Fellow, Arizona State University

 Advisor: Prof. Phil Christensen

-2005-2010 Ph.D., Cornell University, Astronomy and Space Sciences
+2005-2010: Ph.D., Cornell University, Astronomy and Space Sciences

 Advisor: Prof. Jim Bell

-2001-2005 B.S., Oregon State University, Physics, summa cum laude.
+2001-2005: B.S., Oregon State University, Physics, summa cum laude.